ptvrdy/dcat-us-v1.1-parser/README.md

 >  8. Filename: `distribution_quickrun.py`
 >  Short Description:  In the DCAT-US version 1 schema, the field "distribution" is a complicated field meant to describe each file in the dataset.
 This includes the file's title, IANA media type, file type, a description, an access URL, and the default ""@type": "dcat:Distribution"," for each file.
 This function is designed to take a CSV full of only file titles and map the rest of the values with default values.
 This is especially useful for when you have a DCAT-US file prepared for publication, but the distribution is not feasible for a human to complete in a reasonable time frame (ex: a dataset with 1000+ files).
 For more detailed instructions, read "distribution_quickrun.py instructions" in Section E. "File Specific Information."

+>  9. Filename: `file_definitions.json`
+>  Short Description:  This file contains all the definitions from the [File Formats Dictionary LibGuide](https://transportation.libguides.com/researchdatamanagement/fileformatdictionary).
+It is structured in the JSON format and converted into a python dictionary by the program.
+It is created through the scrape.py file.

+>  10. Filename: `run_definitions_update.bat`
+>  Short Description:  This file is a Windows Bat file that runs 'update_definitions.sh.'
+Once configured to your local instance, it offers a "one-click solution" to easily update 'file_definitions.json' if there have been any updates to the [File Formats Dictionary LibGuide](https://transportation.libguides.com/researchdatamanagement/fileformatdictionary).

+>  11. Filename: `scrape.py`
+>  Short Description:  This python file scrapes [File Formats Dictionary LibGuide](https://transportation.libguides.com/researchdatamanagement/fileformatdictionary) and saves it as a JSON object called file_definitions.json.

+>  12. Filename: `update_definitions.sh`
+>  Short Description:  This file runs scrape.py and creates a new, temporary file_definions.json file.
+If there have been any changes or additions to the [File Formats Dictionary LibGuide](https://transportation.libguides.com/researchdatamanagement/fileformatdictionary), it saves the new file as file_definitions.json, overwriting the original.
+Then it updates the GitHub repository with the new file_definitions.json file.

+>  13. Filename: `file_cleaup.py`
+>  Short Description:  This file cleans up filename.txt files that were created in command prompt using the command "dir /s > filenames.txt."
+These files contain directory information, folder information, and every file name and path of the dataset package.

+**For more in-depth information about the program and how to use it, view the [Repository's Wiki](https://github.com/ptvrdy/dcat-us-v1.1-parser/wiki).**

 ## D. Software Information

 **Instrument or software-specific information needed to interpret the data:** This software is best run through command prompt.
 It is best edited with Visual Studio Code.
 Microsoft Excel was used to create the CSV files.
 To run this software, open the command prompt and navigate to the folder that contains this program.
 Then, type the following command: